-How Will a Firm Become Certified?
+How Does a Firm Become Certified?

-Beginning in October 2009, firms may apply to EPA for certification to perform renovations or dust sampling.
+Firms must apply to EPA for certification to perform renovations or dust sampling.
 To apply, a firm must submit to EPA a completed "Application for Firms," signed by an authorized agent of the firm, and pay the correct amount of fees.
-To obtain a copy of the "Application for Firms" contact the NLIC at 1-800-424-LEAD (5323) or visit www.epa.gov/lead/pubs/renovation.htm.
+To obtain a copy of the "Application for Firms" contact the NLIC at 1-800-424-LEAD (5323) or visit www.epa.gov/getleadsafe.